Shellac

 - UV lamp with a power of at least 36 W;

-- colored coating, that is, shellac itself;
+- color coating, that is, shellac itself;

 - top coating;